Intempt

 2. Klaviyo

-Every flow, segment, and campaign ties directly to how much money it generated, not just how many people opened an email.
+Every flow, segment, and campaign links to the money it generated.
+It does not just track email opens.

 The tight Shopify sync alone is worth the switch for DTC brands running abandoned cart and post-purchase flows.